Last updated Feb. 24th, 2023

-However, if you get it wrong it knows you need a little more time and it will show up more frequently again.
+However, if you get it wrong it knows you need a little more time to remember.
+It will show up more frequently again.
 It is SO helpful!

 You can create a free account and search for either a language or a specific textbook, reading book, course, etc. Almost every official textbook out there has an associated Memrise course.
 I find it helpful to do a quick intro to the upcoming vocabulary in my reading book or my textbook, so that I’m already familiar with the words we’ll be using.

 What’s extra cool is you can create your own vocabulary lists as well.
-Whenever we learn any new words in my Sunday morning Korean class, I take a bit of time later in the day to add them to my ongoing list.
+I frequently add anything I learned in class to my own list.
 I use it to review the vocabulary a few times during the week.
 Then, when we do a quick review at the beginning of class, I’m more likely to remember a significant portion of last week’s vocabulary.